bazelbuild/bazel/site/docs/skylark/cookbook.md

 ## <a name="debugging-tips"></a>Debugging tips

-Here are some examples on how to debug Skylark macros and rules using
+Here are some examples on how to debug macros and rules using
 <a href="lib/globals.html#print">print</a>.

 `debug.bzl`: